kevleyski/x265/doc/reST/cli.rst

 	the very first AUD will be skipped since it cannot be placed at the start of the access unit, where it belongs.
 Default disabled

+.. option:: --eob, --no-eob

+	Emit an end of bitstream NAL unit at the end of the bitstream.
+	Default disabled

+.. option:: --eos, --no-eos

+	Emit an end of sequence NAL unit at the end of every coded video sequence.
+Default disabled

 .. option:: --hrd, --no-hrd

-	Enable the signalling of HRD parameters to the decoder.
+	Enable the signaling of HRD parameters to the decoder.
 The HRD parameters are carried by the Buffering Period SEI messages and Picture Timing SEI messages providing timing information to the decoder.
 Default disabled